KBhushan07/SEMP/README.md

 # SEMP
-This repository is about semp class assignments
+This repository is about Software Engineering Mini Project class assignments